bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 4. Find the 25 :sup:`th` percentile (*first quartile*)
 5. Find the minimum observation.

 .. note::

     These terms (minimum, percentile and maximum) are defined in the :ref:`point_estimation` section.

-The middle three numbers, i.e. the third quartile, the median and the first quartile, from the *box* of the *boxplot*.
+The middle three numbers, i.e. the third quartile, the median and the first quartile, form the *box* of the *boxplot*.
 The numbers on the ends, i.e. the maximum and minimum, are sometimes known as the *whiskers*.

 By definition, the *box* of the *boxplot* will show you where 50% of the distribution is centered.
 In other words, between the third quartile and the first quartile, you will find 50% of all observations in a sample.